 It was a huge blessing that T1 had braces, because they held his 2 front teeth in, they would have fallen out without the braces.
 Also if the braces were intact he could just wire those together instead of putting in screws.

 The Orthopedist came in and said he would need to do surgery on his arm as well.
 He was going to put in a plate in his arm (radius) and then a pin in his wrist because he dislocated that.
-He was running behind on his schedule so wasn’t sure if he would have time to do the surgery.
+He was running behind on his schedule so wasn’t sure if he would have time to do the surgery but he said if he didn’t then he would refer us to the best children’s orthopedist practice around (click here to see the website he showed us).
 I wanted to tell him, “We are going to have a lot of people praying it will work out, so I am sure it will happen.”

 Finally by 4 PM we knew the details and were heading up to the PICU to wait for surgery.